KSS Campus

 Each summer program at KSS offers staff to develop lifelong personal and professional skills.
 Our staff walk away with improved communication, risk management, leadership, outdoor recreation and teaching skills.
 This is more than a summer job, it is the most unforgettable and rewarding experience you will ever have.

-Take a look at these staff highlights!
+Take a look at these highlights!

 Ideal Candidate